 Whilst we appreciate that this action will involve a certain amount of effort and expense, this procedure is necessary in order to safeguard the protection of children and vulnerable people and is a condition that must be fulfilled before the applicant will be able to start the programme.

-Cardiff School of Education Safeguarding Policy
+Safeguarding Policy for the Cardiff School of Education & Social Policy